pmd/pmd/docs/pages/pmd/languages/java_metrics_index.md

   }
 }
 ```
-### Versions
+### Options

-* Version `CycloVersion#IGNORE_BOOLEAN_PATHS`: Boolean operators are not counted, nor are empty
+* Option `CycloVersion#IGNORE_BOOLEAN_PATHS`: Boolean operators are not counted,
-  fall-through cases in `switch` statements.
-You can use this version to get results
+  nor are empty fall-through cases in `switch` statements.
+You can use this
-  similar to those of the old `StdCyclomaticComplexityRule`, which is to be replaced.
+  option to get results similar to those of the old `StdCyclomaticComplexityRule`,
+  which is to be replaced.

 ## Lines of Code (LoC)